Labs64/NetLicensingClient-csharp/README-nuget.md

-C## wrapper for Labs64 NetLicensing [RESTful API](https://netlicensing.io/wiki/restful-api)
+C# wrapper for Labs64 NetLicensing [RESTful API](https://netlicensing.io/wiki/restful-api)

-## 📖 Documentation

-Visit NetLicensing [Wiki](https://netlicensing.io/wiki/) for setup and configuration tips, as well as examples on how to use licensing models.

 ## How to Use